P1R/raspberryPIEmu/README.md

 Requirements
 ~~~~~~~~~~~~

-1.- untarxz the raspbian image
+1.- Download and prepare the the raspbian image

+    ./getRaspbian-lite.sh

 *NOTE: this is an already upgraded for 2GB extraspace, if you
         got a new image, or want to expand more, please refer to the
         file howtofiximage2run.txt

-    tar xvf 2017-11-29-raspbian-stretch-lite-risized2GB.tar.xz

 2.- run

     ./runQemuPI2.sh